 In addition, FICC proposes to update the descriptions for 3:00 p.m. and 3:30 p.m. in the Schedule of GCF Timeframes to correct certain descriptions that appear to have been reversed in error.
 Specifically, the description for 3:00 p.m. currently states that collateral allocations begin.
-However, collateral allocations actually begin at 3:30 p.m. and therefore, FICC proposes to correct this error by deleting the reference to collateral allocations beginning in the 3:00 p.m. description and adding a reference to the 3:30 p.m. description states that notifications by FICC to banks and dealers of final positions occurs at this time, which is incorrect.
+However, collateral allocations actually begin at 3:30 p.m. and therefore, FICC proposes to correct this error by deleting the reference to collateral allocations beginning in the 3:00 p.m. description and adding a reference to the 3:30 p.m. description that would state that collateral allocations begin.
+Furthermore, the current 3:00 p.m. description states that notifications by FICC to banks and dealers of final positions occurs at this time, which is incorrect.
 There is not a strict established time for notifications by FICC to Members of final positions.
-FICC believes that it is reasonably and fairly implied that output would follow the cut-off for trade submission and therefore, does not believe the phrase "notification by FICC to banks and dealers of final positions by FICC to banks and dealers of final positions by FICC to banks and dealers of final positions by FICC to banks and dealers of final positions by FICC to banks and dealers of final positions by FICC to banks and dealers of final positions by FICC to banks and dealers of final positions.
-FICC proposes to correct this error by deleting the reference to notifications by FICC to banks and dealers of final positions.
+FICC believes that it is reasonably and fairly implied that output would follow the cut-off for trade submission and therefore, does not believe the phrase "notification by FICC to banks and dealers of final positions" is necessary in the Schedule of GCF Timeframes.
+As such, FICC proposes to correct this error by deleting the reference to notifications by FICC to banks and dealers of final positions from the 3:00 p.m. description.